raylene/eng-handbook/management/guide-to-1-1s.md

 ### (1) Things to cover now
 * Are there things that urgently need addressing, or are blocking or relevant to work that's active or coming up soon?
-* Anything on your teammate's mind goes here to start, and you can choose to followup on individual topics later if they're not urgent
+* Anything on your teammate's mind goes here to start, and you can choose to follow-up on individual topics later if they're not urgent
 * Has anything significant happened recently with the team or company that's relevant to them?
 E.g. a new team member or org change, upcoming org process like levels, etc.

 ### (2) Things to cover soon